Meet Our Team

 Adam Tobias, MD

-Dr. Tobias, a board-certified plastic surgeon, received his MD from Brown University School of Medicine and completed his plastic surgery residency at the Hospital of the University of Pennsylvania.
+Dr. Tobias is Assistant Professor of Surgery at Harvard Medical School and on staff at BIDMC in the Division of Plastic and Reconstructive Surgery.
+A board-certified plastic surgeon, Dr. Tobias received his medical degree from Brown University School of Medicine and completed his plastic surgery residency at the Hospital of the University of Pennsylvania.
 After his residency, he completed a fellowship in Microsurgical Breast Reconstruction at the Mercy Medical Center, in Baltimore, Maryland.
 Dr. Tobias serves as the Director of the Peter Jay Sharp Reconstructive and Aesthetic Breast Surgery Program at the BIDMC.
-As an Instructor in Surgery at Harvard Medical School, he is involved in the education of plastic surgery fellows and also mentors post-residency breast surgery fellows.
+Dr. Tobias is involved in the education of plastic surgery fellows and also mentors post-residency breast surgery fellows.
 He is active in clinical research, particularly in the area of reconstructive and aesthetic breast reconstruction, including the ongoing development of clinical pathways to improve surgical care, increase efficiency, reduce errors, and achieve the most optimal surgical outcomes on behalf of breast reconstructive patients.